tomcharnock/IMNN/README.md

 ```

 Here `tot_sims` is the total number of simulations which will be passed to the network, and `diff_frac` is the fraction of the simulations used for the numerical derivative. `n_train` is the number of combinations to split the data into and `n_batches` is the number of combinations to process as one batch.

-The network is then initialised as before, where `parameters['number of inputs']` must be the size of the flattened output of the network to be used and the flatted tensor must be passed to `n.setup()`.
+The network is then initialised as before, where `parameters['number of inputs']` must be the size of the flattened output of the custom network and the output tensor of the custom network must be passed to `n.setup()`.

 ```python
 parameters = {